ericoporto/ags-manual-wiki/UpgradeTo36.md

 ### System limits update

 * Max number of AudioChannels is now 16 (was 8).
+* Max number of Room Objects per room is now 256 (was 40).
 * Removed game Cursors limit (was 20).
 * Removed Overlays limit (was 20).
 * Removed limit of simultaneous Button animations (was 15).